-Many mums hope for a birth around their baby’s due date.
+Many women hope for a birth around their baby’s due date.
 Find out here what happens if your baby is overdue and you are offered an induction of labour.

 You feel like you’ve swallowed a whole watermelon and getting anywhere feels like a feat of Herculean proportions.
 Your baby must surely be ready to come out, right?

-You’re definitely not alone if you’ve been focusing on your due date throughout your pregnancy and counting down to it in the latter stages.
-And it’s understandable that you might feel disappointed or worried if you go past that date with no sign of your baby.
+You’re not alone if you’ve been focusing on your due date throughout your pregnancy and counting down to it in the latter stages.
+And it’s understandable that you might feel disappointed or worried if you approach that date with no sign of your baby.

-So when might you be offered treatment for an overdue baby and what happens?
+So when might you be offered treatment for a longer pregnancy and what happens?
 Well, the story starts with the due date…

 When is a baby overdue or late?

-Pregnancy normally lasts about 40 weeks, and that’s when it’s called a full-term pregnancy or term.
-This is calculated as 280 days from the first day of your last menstrual period (IQWiG, 2018).
+Pregnancy normally lasts anywhere between 37 and 42 weeks, and that’s when it’s called a full-term pregnancy or term.
+An estimated due date, or EDD, is calculated as 40 weeks from the first day of your last menstrual period (Dekker, 2019).

 How accurate are due dates?